 nl12 | lab is currently working on The March a virtual reality on the culture of war.
-Expected Spring 2026

-This film shows the working process of the VR The March.
+This film above shows the working process of the VR The March.
 Introduction to the team in Amsterdam, clips from inside the VR and our co-operation with Aza Nizi Maza, a studio of artist children in Kharkiv, Ukraine.

 The March is a non-linear immersive VR that deals with our relations and responsibilities with war, inequality, violence and social conflict.
 The experience is about culture and consequences of war in our society.
 Visitors will find themselves in the shoes of perpetrator, victim and passive spectator.
 War is close and we’re part of it.

 The March is produced for various stages such as museums, media festivals, (media) theatres, but also for schools, libraries and other institutions.
-With our project we seek a broad collaboration with very diverse disciplines.

-The March is intertwined with a multitude of visual narratives.
-The visual content comes from our homes where we – consciously or unconsciously – keep the remnants of our history.
-Our (violent) history is hidden in the little statues on our bookshelves, tropical plants in our living rooms and many remnants in the public world around us.
+The visual content of The March comes from our homes where we – consciously or unconsciously – keep the remnants of our history.
+Our (violent) past is hidden in the little statues on our bookshelves, tropical plants in our living rooms and the public world around us.
 In the virtual world objects, photos and other elements merge into a new visual language as a connecting factor.
-Guided by disparate variations on march music, we wander through the era 1860-2025 with metaphors of winners, losers and victims.

-With The March we want to create a tool for dialogue.
-Not just the people involved like victims, their offspring or sympathisers but especially passive bystanders and also: perpetrators.
+The March wants to put (personal) archives into the center of conversation about change.
+Not just the people involved like victims, their offspring or sympathizers but especially passive bystanders and also: perpetrators.
 By being heirs of history and consumers of world trade, we’re all involved and therefore share responsibility.
-The March wants to open our eyes to these traces, make us realise that even if we experience peaceful times, we should not forget or lose interest in the misery of others.
-We should be part of an active approach to solve conflict anywhere in our world.
+The March wants to encourage the public to share and discuss their own images, stories, songs and objects.
+It could be a starting point for dialogue.
+The March wants to open our eyes to these traces, make us realize that even if we experience peaceful times, we should not forget or lose interest in the misery of others.

 For the last scene we work together with Studio Aza Nizi Maza from Kharkiv, Ukraine.
 The visitor to this scene will travel through their world of experience.